Iqra-2005/Trader-Behaviour-Insights/README.md

 - **T-statistic:** -1.851
 - **P-value:** 0.0642

-** Interpretation:**
-While not significant at the 5% level, this result is **directionally meaningful**.
+Interpretation :  While not significant at the 5% level, this result is **directionally meaningful**.
 It suggests that **Greed-period trades tend to outperform Fear-period trades** in profitability.
 Further sampling or refined metrics may yield significance.

 ---